<?xml version="1.0" encoding="UTF-8"?>

 1. Click on lost password at this link<br />

-<a href="http://forfoodssake.org/wpress/wp-login.php?action=lostpassword[5">http://forfoodssake.org/wpress/wp-login.php?action=lostpassword[5</a>]<br />
+<a href="https://forfoodssake.org/wpress/wp-login.php?action=lostpassword[5">https://forfoodssake.org/wpress/wp-login.php?action=lostpassword[5</a>]<br />

 2. Type into the &#8220;User name or email&#8221; field the email address we sent<br />